VIDA-NYU/UrbanMapper/README.md

 # 🚀 Getting Started with UrbanMapper

 Are you ready to dive into urban data analysis?
 The simplest approach to get started with `UrbanMapper` is to look through the hands-on examples in the `examples/` directory.
 These **Jupyter notebooks** walk you through the library's features, from loading and prepping data to enriching urban layers and visualising the results.
 Whether you are new to urban data or an experienced urban planner, these examples will help you realise `UrbanMapper`'s full potential.

-The `examples/` directory is organised into three main sections: `Basics/`, `End-to-End/` and `Study Cases`.
+The `examples/` directory is organised into three main sections: `Basics/`, `End-to-End/`, `Study Cases` and `External Libraries Usages`.
 Here’s a quick gander at what each notebook covers:

 <details>
 <summary>